-Instead of reinventing the wheel, I thought I would share with you today a recipe from our cookbook (The Whole Life Nutrition Cookbook).
-Some of you may have made these already, but for those who have not, the photos will probably inspire you to give them a try.
+Instead of reinventing the wheel, I thought I would share with you today a recipe from my cookbook (The Whole Life Nutrition Cookbook).
+Some of you may have made these already, but for those who have not, the photos will probably inspire you to give them a try!

 These muffins do not require any xanthan gum.
 I know this is a strange-sounding food ingredient, but it is necessary for the most part in gluten-free baking.
 The xanthan gum helps to hold baked goods together and give them elasticity.
 It also helps to retain moisture and increase mouth-feel.
 For those of you who are unfamiliar with xanthan gum, here is a great definition from www.wisegeek.com: